abcdan/chainson/README.md

 - [ ] Undo function for recent changes (bottom of chainfile holds last x amount of change)
 - [ ] Have the entire thing be fully asynchronous (except methods appended with Sync for flexibility)

+## Documentation
+In the codebase itself there are comments above _almost_ all methods.
+In the future we'll have an automatic generating documentation page available.
+If you want to set this up to help speed up the process that's totally possible!
+I'd love to see a PR for that.

+For now refer to the comments in the code itself.

 ## How to release a new version or contribute.
 This part of the documention is mainly for myself at the moment (or people who might have release permissions in the future).